 The "original" Ronaldo is one of the most influential strikers to have walked the planet, capturing hearts and minds across the world with his wondrous dribbling, explosive finishing and charismatic personality.
 The Brazil legend won the 2002 World Cup with his country and played for a host of elite clubs including Real Madrid, Barcelona, Milan, and Internazionale, eventually retiring with Corinthians in 2011.

 Widely viewed as one of the greatest players of all time, his goalscoring record speaks for itself.
-With 128 goals for Portugal, he is the all-time world record holder for international goals and even at 38 is likely to add significantly more to that tally.
-Even more impressive, his scoring record across both his club and international career currently stands at 858 goals in 1188 games, with his spell at Real Madrid seeing him hit more than a goal per game.
+With 143 goals for Portugal, he is the all-time world record holder for men's international goals.
+Even more impressive, his scoring record across club and international football has passed 970 goals — and he is closing in on a once-unthinkable 1,000 career goals, with his spell at Real Madrid seeing him hit more than a goal per game.
 Had it not been for a certain Lionel Messi, these numbers would be seen as near impossible.

 Not many players have made an impact on the Premier League like Thierry Henry.
 The Frenchman was one of Arsene Wenger's earliest signings, becoming a pivotal force behind their first-ever Premier League title win in 2001/02, and their invincible campaign in 2003/04.
 Henry would often drift wide onto the left flank, destroying full-backs and centre-backs alike with mazy dribbling, lightning-fast footwork, and intelligent movement, but his career goal tally of 366 ensures he's known not as a winger but as one of the best strikers of all time.
 He's also one of the few professionals to ever score an "olimpico" - a goal taken directly from a corner.